Overview

 microscopeAvailable to MEA students:

-• California content standards-based curricula
+• California content standards-based curricula.

 • Small campus with individualized attention

-• Interactive learning with Promethean Board technology
+• Interactive learning with i21 SDUSD technology

 • Standardized testing and district benchmarks